Being able to work from anywhere might sound great, but how do you stay productive when working remotely?

 Then relax until bed.
 And repeat.

-I always worked better when I had some semblance of a routine in place.
+I always work better when I have some semblance of a routine in place.
 The same could be the case for you!

 3. Turn Off Your Phone

 Distractions are literally everywhere when you’re working remotely.

 And even more so when you’re working while traveling.

 There are beaches to laze on, ancient sites to explore, mountains to hike up, people to meet, beers to drink, cities to walk through…You name it.
 There are a million things to attract your attention away from work.